ChenYilong/iOSInterviewQuestions/02_Swift_interview_questions/practical.md

 **SwiftUI**

 - Are you familiar with SwiftUI?
+- What’s the difference between SwiftUI and UIKit Lifecycle Methods?
 - What is Property Wrapper in SwiftUI?
 What’s the difference between @ObservedObject, @State, and @EnvironmentObject?
 - Can you explain the difference between a state object and an observed object in SwiftUI?